 FINANCIAL ARRANGEMENTS: The fee for the tour is $2,049 per person in double occupancy from Chihuahua, Mexico.
 This includes most meals from breakfast on Day 2 to lunch on Day 10, tour includes train tickets, and guide services provided by the tour leaders.It does not include airfare from your home to Chihuahua and return from Los Mochia; transportation to Los Mochis airport; alcoholic beverages; special gratuities; or items of a personal nature.

 TOUR REGISTRATION: To register for this tour, please carefully read the Terms and Conditions, complete the Reservation Form, and then send the Registration Form signed with your $300 deposit.
 Make checks payable to Copper Canyon Wildflower Tours.
+Please leave date blank on check.
 Send to Linda J. Ford, 244 NY 355, Poestenkill, N.Y.
-12140.If you have any questions, please contact Linda Ford at email@example.com or 518 283-4201.
+12140.If you have any questions, please contact Linda Ford at firstname.lastname@example.org or 518 283-4201.